sparkflows/sparkflows-docs/docs/azure/running-on-standalone.rst

 * Update the inbound rule ::

-    - ssh port ie 22 should be accessible.
+    - ssh port ie 22 should be accessible to ssh to Azure VM.
     - We would have Fire listening on ports 8080, so just ensure its opened.